AP-Skill-Development-Corporation/SRIT-CIVIL-Batch-2/README.md

   - Python Download,Installation
   - Ways to execute python program
   - Jupyter Notebook Installation and execution
-  - Markdown format sampel exampels on it
+  - Markdown format sample examples on it

+## Day-02(01-02-2022):
+  - Variable,Operators
+  - Data types
+  - Input and Output formatting
+  - Conditional statements with sample examples on each